| Key Takeaways |

 Group‑IB contributed as a threat intelligence provider in Operation Synergia II, a global INTERPOL operation combating phishing, ransomware, and malware across 95 countries

-Together with law enforcement, more than 22,000 malicious servers were taken offline; 41 individuals were arrested across jurisdictions.
+In collaboration with law enforcement, more than 22,000 malicious servers were taken offline, and 41 individuals were arrested across jurisdictions.

 2. Operation Nervone – OPERA1ER Financial Fraud Syndicate